openearth/xbeach-docs/docs/xbeach_manual.rst

 than the eroded sediment, from the layer below.
 If this layer is a top layer as well, the thickness is preserved and again the same volume of sediment is taken form a lower bed layer.
-This continues until the variable or “breathing” layer is reached.
+This continues until the variable or âbreathingâ layer is reached.
 This layer adapts its thickness to the amount of erosion.
 If the thickness of the layer becomes too small, the variable layer is merged with an adjacent bottom layer and a new bottom layer is defined underneath the existing ones to